 This is my personal grief experience.
 Every human handles their grief in their own way.

 Jason was the child I had seven years after I was married.
 He was born with a serious congenital heart defect called “Transposition of the Great Vessels.”
 As with most heart defects, his was “one of a kind.”
 I was told only one in ten thousand children have a defect as complicated as his.
 He had surgery when he was two and a half months old.
 He had another one when he was five.
 He died following that surgery.

 It doesn’t seem to matter that I addressed my grief for years and years after my son’s death.

 It has been eighteen years.
-I can feel the pain as if it happened, yesterday.
+I can still remember the pain as if it just happened.
 The hardest part to admit was that I fell to fall in love with the child I was ambivalent about having.
 The most painful part to write is how it felt to have that beloved soul amputated from my heart and body.

 Through the years, many people have confided in me.
 They have said that their greatest fear would be to lose one of their children.
 I’ve been praised for my courage and strength.
 When life deals you certain cards, there aren’t too many choices.
 What may appear to be strength, is just dealing with something that unfortunately has happened to you.
 It is not a choice.

 My journey began first with the ambivalence about whether or not to have a child.
 Something was definitely missing in my life.
 Mostly, my immaturity hadn’t prepared me for the isolation of my career.
 I am an artist, and have been a commercial illustrator for thirty years.
 I have the kind of career that is perfect for a mother; I work out of my home.
 Most of my illustrations can be seen in the supermarket, for example: Del Monte pickles and Beechnut baby-food.